whiprandolph/bestseller/Part 2 - Why Are We So Lost/13 - The Endless Predation Must End.md

 And what is the result?
 Endless predation!

 To maintain this way of life, we are continually reconquered: our bravest, wisest, and most generous spiritual leaders are attacked or killed.
 We are trapped in financial desperation and surrounded by deceit in the news media.
-Authoritarian religions encourage all the worst qualities.
+Authoritarian religions train people to obey corrupt leaders.
 Leaders propagate racist, sexist, and hateful attitudes, and force poor people to fight their wars so the rich get even richer.
 Solidarity movements are continually sabotaged.
 Pollution and economic "development" poison and scar the environment that we're all part of.
 Selfishness is rewarded throughout the economy.
 And ongoing widespread childhood deprivation and abuse trains many people to support all this or resist ineffectively in countless different ways.

 ### It is Time to End this Endless Predation